-We see natural wine as being about providing an authentic representation of the vineyard.
+We see natural wine as being about providing an authentic representation of the grapes grown in the vineyard.
 Just like when we take a photograph, we can use filters and make subtle (or extreme) adjustments until the final image is a long way from what we originally started with.
-A good photographer won’t need to do much on photoshop as they will start off with a good image.
-And it is the same with wine.
+In a way, it is the same with wine.
+If you have good fruit then why mess with it?
 If you have the right growing conditions, suitable grape varieties and take a lot of care in the vineyard, then the raw material is enough to make something authentic and hopefully exceptional.

 Quoting from the Raw Wine website: